Los Angeles Angels minor league players: Barrett Kent

-George Klassen

-George Edward Klassen (born January 26, 2002) is an American professional baseball pitcher in the Los Angeles Angels organization.

-Klassen attended Port Washington High School in Port Washington, Wisconsin and played college baseball at the University of Minnesota.
-He missed his freshman year at Minnesota in 2021 after undergoing Tommy John Surgery.

-Klassen was selected by the Philadelphia Phillies in the sixth round of the 2023 Major League Baseball Draft.
-He made his professional debut in 2024 with the Single-A Clearwater Threshers.
-On June 11, Klassen was promoted to the High-A Jersey Shore Blue Claws.

-On July 27, 2024, the Phillies traded Klassen and Samuel Aldegheri to the Los Angeles Angels in exchange for Carlos Estévez.

-Klassen started 2025 with Double-A Rocket City Trash Pandas, and was named the Angels’ representative in the 2025 All-Star Futures Game on July 12.

 Joswa Lugo

 Joswa Enmanuel Lugo (born January 24, 2007) is a Dominican professional baseball shortstop in the Los Angeles Angels organization.

 Lugo signed with the Los Angeles Angels organization in January 2024 for $2.3 million bonus.
 He made his professional debut that year with the Rookie-Level Dominican Summer League Angels.
 He slashed .301/.370/.466 with 5 home runs and 18 stolen bases in 53 games at DSL Angels, being named to the DSL AL Mid-Season All-Star team.

 In the beginning of 2025, Lugo was selected by MLB.com as the top international prospect in the Angels' organization.
 He spent 2025 with the Rookie-Level Arizona Complex League Angels, slashing .271/.375/.372 with 2 home runs, 7 doubles and 23 RBIs in 35 games.

 Lugo is the younger brother of Dawel Lugo, who previously played in Major League Baseball.

+Lucas Mahlstedt

+Lucas Albert Mahlstedt (born March 26, 2003) is an American professional baseball pitcher in the Los Angeles Angels organization.

+Mahlstedt attended Spruce Creek High School.
+As a senior, he made 17 appearances and recorded a 0.40 ERA with 34 strikeouts in 35.1 innings, to be named to the All-Area First Team.

+Mahlstedt played college baseball first two seasons at Wofford College.
+In his 2023 season, he pitched in 27 games as a relief pitcher, posting a 7-2 record with a 2.69 ERA, 68 strikeouts and six saves in 83.2 innings pitched, to be named to All-Southern Conference First Team.
+He committed to Clemson University for his 2024 and 2025 seasons.
+In 2025, he made his appearances as a relief pitcher, recording a 4-1 with a 3.00 ERA, 61 strikeouts and 15 saves in 48 innings.
+Following the season, he was named a finalist for the NCBWA Stopper of the Year Award, and a semifinalist for the Dick Howser Trophy and National Pitcher of the Year Award.
+Also, he was named to the 2025 All-ACC First Team, and was named a First Team All-American by NCBWA and Perfect Game.
+He was a physics major at Clemson, being named the 2025 Atlantic Coast Conference Scholar-Athlete of the Year for baseball.

+The Los Angeles Angels drafted Mahlstedt in the seventh round of the 2025 Major League Baseball draft, the 199th overall selection.
+He signed with the team for a $47,500 bonus.

+Mahlstedt made his professional debut in 2026 with the High-A Tri-City Dust Devils, and was promoted to the Double-A Rocket City Trash Pandas on April 13.
+On August 27, he pitched the eighth inning of a combined no-hitter against the Birmingham Barons along with Austin Gordon and Camden Minacci, making it the third no-hitter in Rocket City Trash Pandas history.